Student Wellbeing & Support

 Family Support Compared to Institutional Support

-While universities provide important services like advising, careers help, and wellbeing programs, family support fills gaps that institutions cannot.
+While universities provide important services such as academic advising, career support, and wellbeing programmes, family support fills gaps that institutions cannot.

 For example, Bloomsbury Institute London offers academic and practical support through its student services available on campus and online.
 These include support from academic teams and access to communities that help students during university life.
 However, family support remains crucial for emotional encouragement and personal stability outside campus.